jasonLuFa/ReactTrek/README.md

 ## Project Purpose
 - Be familiar with React Hook by practicing mini project
-- Some project will also use popluar React packages, tools like React Router6, Axios, Redux and so on.
+- Some project will also use popluar React packages, tools like `React Router6`, `Axios`, `Redux and so on.
 - Learning Testing by my partial finished project.

 ## Project list